vldc/filckr-consumer/README.md

 ## Build & development

-Download the repository, assuming you have Node.js, Grunt and Bower installed, run `npm install` & `bower install`.
+Download the repository.
+Then, assuming you have Node.js, Grunt and Bower installed, run `npm install` & `bower install`.
 Shall this fail, there's an already built version of app, residing in `dist` directory.